enesozeren/rag-project/README.md

 7. Make a submission as described in [How to make a submission](#-how-to-make-a-submission) section.

+# ✍️ How to write your own model?

+Please follow the instructions in [models/README.md](models/README.md) for instructions and examples on how to write your own models for this competition.

 ## 📮 How to make a submission?